SC-Robotics-2021/SCR_2022-23/Autonomy/AUTONOMY.md

       sudo apt-get remove --purge '^nvidia-.*'
       sudo apt-get remove --purge '^libnvidia-.*'
       sudo apt-get remove --purge '^cuda-.*'
-- If you get a cmake error having to do with `Specify CUDA_TOOLKIT_ROOT_DIR`, you should not have to manually set the variable, it should work if cuda toolkit is installed correctly.
+- If you ever get a cmake error `Specify CUDA_TOOLKIT_ROOT_DIR` or having to do with `CUDA` the Nvidia driver or the cuda toolkit is probably not installed correctly.